Hot day, hot bats: Yanks torch Rockies 11-5, win 5th in row

 NEW VIEW

-Yankees manager Aaron Boone watched Friday’s game from owner Hal Steinbrenner’s box, between the second and third decks, between home plate and third base.
+Boone watched Friday’s game from owner Hal Steinbrenner’s box, between the second and third decks, between home plate and third base.
 Boone was serving a one-game suspension for his tirade at an umpire Thursday.

 TRAINER’S ROOM

-Rockies: All-Star OF David Dahl returned to the lineup, a day after he was scratched due to a bruised left foot.
+Rockies: OF David Dahl was 0 for 3 with a walk, a day after he was scratched due to a bruised left foot.

 UP NEXT

-LHP James Paxton (5-4) starts Sunday’s series finale for the Yankees.
+LHP James Paxton (5-4) starts Sunday for the Yankees.
 RHP German Márquez (8-5), who starts for the Rockies, has the highest ERA among qualified NL pitchers at 5.12.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports